stappersg/vBook/src/start/configuration/configuration.md

 ## Context

-They have has a router/firewall to route and secure their home network and there is a small server in the DMZ to manage the family website, emails, etc.
+They use a router/firewall to route and secure their home network.
+They also setup a small server in the DMZ to manage the family website, emails, etc.

-The network looks like that :
+The network looks like the following :

 ```console
 { Internet ISP } --- Firewall --- { DMZ }